-Social well-being is the positive state of our relationships, our social stability and social peace.
+Social well-being is when we have good relationships, social stability and peace.

 Social intelligence factors – including emotional intelligence, morals, upbringing, empathy, adaptability and altruism – are important to cultivate for social well-being.
 Social well-being also stems from things like freedom, trust and equal rights.